stockmind/dotfiles/README.md

 	macos.sh

-# Install on Debian or derivates
+# Install on Ubuntu or derivates

 Run and follow instructions

-	debian.sh
+	ubuntu.sh

 # Terminal themes